 - pretending to be an alibi to the person who committed the murder

 - giving information to a person to help him/her commit the murder

 In short, accomplices to a killing are treated the same as the “principal” who actually killed the victim.5

 Note that aiding and abetting a murder is an entirely different concept from conspiracy to commit murder.
-The Nevada crime of conspiracy is when two or more people agree to break the law.
+Conspiracy is when two or more people agree to break the law.
 So if two people conspire together to commit a murder but get caught before they can carry it out, they will still face conspiracy charges.6

 1.2.
 Second-degree murder